African Things To Do

 Top Things To Do in Uganda

 Uganda’s best trips combine primates + safari, then add lakes or adventure based on your style.
+These pages can help you go deeper: gorilla trekking, chimpanzee tracking, Uganda safari packages, and Uganda itinerary planning.

 Sample Uganda Itineraries